-Today we discuss the best practices to help fight rising food prices to give food truck owners the ability to maintain or even improve your profit margins.
+Today we discuss the best practices to help fight rising food prices.
+Will will give food truck owners the ability to maintain or even improve your profit margins.

 If you’ve spent any time watching the recent national economic trends (and I always suggest every food truck owner should), you will have noticed some disturbing figures.
-Those figures are showing that the prices of food products such as meat, produce as well as a whole grocery list full of food items are up dramatically this year and are projected to get even higher.
+They show that the prices of food products such as meat, produce as well as a whole grocery list full of food items are up dramatically this year and are projected to get even higher.

 For the mobile food business owner this means that even with a long list of summer food events to attend, steady sales and long lines at your food truck’s service window, food and other cost increases are putting additional stress on your already narrow food truck profit margins.
 Now is a good time to step back and make sure you’ve installed smart purchasing practices.
 This includes doing everything possible to maximize the yield of every product that makes it into your shopping cart and minimize losses to shrinkage, waste, spoilage and over-portioning.

 Here are 5 tactics used by many of the most successful and profitable food trucks.
 If you aren’t currently using them, now is the perfect time to retool and improve your food cost control systems.

 - Don’t over buy.
 Buy just what you think you’ll actually use on a given day.
-This will reduce waste and improve portioning, as employees won’t think they have an endless supply to use.
+This will reduce waste and improve portioning.
+Why?
+Because employees won’t think they have an endless supply to use.
 Weekly head count historical data should be reviewed to know how much you sell from location to location throughout the year.

 - Understand your product.
 Are you using the most appropriate grade or quality of product for a specific cooking technique or dish?
 If 99% of your customers can’t tell the difference, maybe it’s time to reconsider the specifications on some ingredients on your menu.